AIM Academy Policies & FAQS

 Are classes taught from a Christian worldview?

 Our classes are not explicitly Christian (unless otherwise noted), though we are careful to choose materials that respect the concerns of religious and conservative families.
 Teachers are free to express their faith and their opinions in the classes they teach.
-We also respectful the rights of students to express their faith and opinions in class and in assignments (when relevant to the class discussion and assignment.)
+We also respect the rights of students to express their faith and opinions in class and in assignments (when relevant to the class discussion and assignment.)
 However, the unique purpose of Aim Academy courses is to prepare our students for college level entrance exams and CLEP and AP exams by the end of high school.
 This is our focus, and students from all faith backgrounds or none at all are welcomed in our classes.
 Teachers are also responsible for creating a class culture where students from all backgrounds feel comfortable, respected, and valued.

 When are assignments due?